nicholas-ko-zy/nicholas-ko-zy.github.io/draft.md

 Let's look at the first category, **travelling along the tract perimeter**.
 Increasing the width of sidewalks and cycling paths encourages greater separation while travelling along the tract perimeter.
 Today, Singapore's sidewalks and cycling paths are only wide enough to fit two people going in the same direction or one person each going in the opposite direction.
 Based on the design guide in Singapore, sidewalks without cycling paths have widths ranging from 1.5m to 1.8m.
 Cycling paths add an additional 2.0m of space.

-Based on Singapore's design guide, in the best-case scenario, pedestrians and cyclists have their own dedicated paths but since it is single direction, people are unable to have conversations side-by-side because they would block traffic either behind them or coming towards them - a problem that I illustrated at the beginning of this blog post.
+In the best-case scenario, pedestrians and cyclists have their own dedicated paths but since it is single direction, people are unable to have conversations side-by-side because they would block traffic either behind them or coming towards them.
 In the worst-case scenario, both pedestrians and cyclists going in opposite directions are forced to share a 1.5m standalone sidewalk.
 Increasing path widths would make walking and cycling more seamless.

 ![](/img/blog/20260523_SeparationInPlanning/sidewalk_cyclepath_design_guide.png)